-- A scientific calculator is a minimum requirement for Year 11 and 12 see booklist - A Casio Classpad 400 is required in addition to a scientific calculator for students studying Mathematics Applications, Mathematics Methods and Mathematics Specialist in Year 11 and Year 12.
+- A scientific calculator is a minimum requirement for Year 7 to 12 see booklist - A Casio Classpad 400 is required in addition to a scientific calculator for students studying Mathematics Applications, Mathematics Methods and Mathematics Specialist in Year 11 and Year 12.
+Students in Year 10 A+ Mathematics can also purchase the Casio Classpad.